sarah11918/sastro-v21/src/pages/posts/contribute-open-source-docs-edit-page-on-github.md

 ## Success!
 ![A GitHub page for a completed pull request, showing its status as open, options for closing it or adding another comment, as well as a button to unsubscribe from further notifications about this request.](https://lh3.googleusercontent.com/pw/AM-JKLVm_4gUSrAdry7tFHPm2qiWnXNHS_x4LoYOLRRDnbXIYlg31Ia4uVOxynamMfysRFj1M9c8PI01AlrVi1vhmJmMaQ5-WpP2DG_zJnJ7yX_O0e_CBL1Ciydd42ojuO4nNOeF7k2qqsqu3x-Epzl2-J3JoA=w1806-h1229-no?authuser=0)

 Congratulations!
 Your contribution has left your hands!
-Your pull request joins all the other pull requests (show in the upper left) to that project.
+Your pull request joins all the other pull requests (shown in the upper left) to that project.

 You can still add a follow up comment or decide to close the pull request at any time by revisiting this page.
 You can't "delete" a pull request, but you can "close" it to let the maintainers of the project know that you are withdrawing your proposed changes.
 The pull request continues to exist, (and can even be re-opened with the press of a button!) but closed PRs are typically hidden out of sight behind a default filter that only shows "open" (unresolved) pull requests.